 Because of the whitewater stretches, pocked with rocks and separated by several low bridges, it is usually not recommended to float this area.
 However, this also means that the pools along this stretch provide refuge for a nearly unlimited number of brook, cutthroat, rainbow and brown trout that can be easily caught by a wading angler of any skill level.

 There are many great access points along this stretch, although a hike or ride may be required to reach the river through the wilderness.
 One great slow moving slough along before the river leaves the wilderness is the Lake Sioux Charley where there are some great opportunities.

 Clouds early, some clearing late.
 Lows overnight in the mid 50s.

 Wednesday 07/18 40%

 Chance of a Thunderstorm

-Light rain early with thunderstorms developing in the afternoon.
-High 66F.
+Sunny skies during the morning hours.
+Scattered showers and thunderstorms developing in the afternoon.
+High 83F.
 Winds WNW at 10 to 15 mph.
-Chance of rain 80%.
+Chance of rain 40%.